 Who is Cosmo Topper?
 Thorne Smith’s lively characters enjoyed an international audience through a trio of popular Topper movies.
 They gained new fame when CBS Television produced the episodic Topper TV series in 1953.
 Veteran character actor Leo G. Carroll was cast as the haunted banker, Cosmo Topper.

-The mischievous ghosts, George and Marion Kerby, were played with flair by real-life husband and wife team Robert Sterling and Anne Jeffreys.
+George and Marion Kerby were played with flair by real-life husband and wife team Robert Sterling and Anne Jeffreys.
 The pair met during an extended run (887 performances) of “Kiss Me Kate” on Broadway and married in 1951.

 Rounding out the cast were Lee Patrick as Cosmo’s ever-bubbly wife, Henrietta, and dependable character actress Kathleen Freeman as Katie, the maid.
 The Kerby’s martini-loving St. Bernard, Neil, frequently stole the show.

 A Collection of the Funniest Episodes from the Topper TV Series

 Topper TV Series

 Topper was a 1950s television series based on characters created by American author Thorne Smith.
 Three popular films were earlier produced by Hal Roach Studios—Topper in 1937, Topper Takes a Trip in 1938, and Topper Returns in 1941.

 In the supernatural sitcom, Cosmo Topper (Leo G. Carroll) is vice-president of a bank.
 Cosmo and his wife Henrietta (Lee Patrick) live in a house that is haunted by two of the bank’s former clients, George and Marion Kerby (Robert Sterling and Anne Jeffreys).